Upon entering the speaker dashboard for a session for the first time, it looks as follows:

-- Present live: This view is used to present your slides live during the session or when joining a panel discussion.
+- Present live: This view is used to present your slides live during the session.
 You can hear and be heard by others.

 - Audience view: In this view, you can see the session like attendees see them, so you can use it to watch the presentations of other speakers in the same session.
-Please note this option is only available when the session is broadcasting; otherwise it is greyed out.
+Please note that this option is only available when the session is broadcasting; otherwise it is greyed out.
 In this tab you can be heard by others.
-When you're in the Audience view while the moderator selects you to be the active speaker, you are automatically switched to the Present Live tab.
+While you are in the Audience view when the moderator selects you to be the active speaker, you are automatically switched to the Present Live tab.

 - Present slides that can be uploaded as a PDF file.
-You can click through them with the Next and Previous buttons; attendees will see the slide you’re currently at.
+You can click through them with the Next and Previous buttons; attendees will see the slide you are currently at.